sameeraaperera/go-test/README.md

-# nearmap.com Go Test
+# Go Test

-Welcome to the [nearmap.com](nearmap.com) Go test.
 The purpose of this assignment is to test your familiarity with Go, distributed systems concepts, performance benchmarking and TDD.

 ## Background